Episode 11: Bunker Banter

 i.
 Notwithstanding bad pullouts of combat areas

 ii.
-Provides love of Country because they don’t know they have till they don’t have it anymore.
+Provides love of Country because they don’t know what they have till they don’t have it anymore.

-IV) Pride is Pride Not Your Knees or
+IV) Pride is Pride Not Your Knees or Flags

 i.
 There is one American flag